Jorjiana

-Jorjiana is an American rapper from Michigan City, Indiana.
+Jorjiana (born December 31, 2004) is an American rapper from Michigan City, Indiana.
 She gained attention in 2024–2025 with the single ILBB2, later remixed with GloRilla, and subsequent tracks including "Time", "Wok Sauce", and "Shark".

 Career

 Jorjiana began releasing music independently and building an audience on short-form and streaming platforms, where she maintains official channels.

 Her breakout came with "ILBB2" (2024), which drew notice for its off-kilter flow over a Detroit-influenced beat.
 A widely covered 2025 remix featuring GloRilla further increased the song's visibility.

-In April 2025, she released "Time", a single noted by HotNewHipHop for blending a jazz-tinted instrumental with introspective themes, highlighting a stylistic shift from her harder tracks such as "Wok Sauce".
+In Early 2025, Jorjiana signed to Atlantic Music Group.
+She also released "Time," a single noted by HotNewHipHop for blending a jazz-tinted instrumental with introspective themes, highlighting a stylistic shift from her harder tracks such as "Wok Sauce."

 She has also issued "Shark" (including a remix) and appeared in performance/interview content (e.g., On The Radar), which contributed to her online traction.

-Billboard magazine listed her as one of the top 15 in Hip-hop and R&B to watch in 2025.
+Billboard listed her as one of the top 15 in Hip-hop and R&B to watch in 2025.

 Artistry

-Coverage has described Jorjiana's cadence as "conversational, nonchalant", frequently placed slightly off the beat, often over glitchy, Detroit-style production; later singles explore jazz-lounge textures.
+Coverage has described Jorjiana's cadence as "conversational, nonchalant," frequently placed slightly off the beat, often over glitchy, Detroit-style production; later singles explore jazz-lounge textures.